Why African Women Don’t Often Date African-American Men

 Lisa summed it up when she wrote: “… seriously good points all around.
 Stereotypes, cultural differences, a natural wariness of the unfamiliar and other complexities – let’s admit a fair number of Africans feel superior to African Americans – all play a role.
 The question is, are these perceptions justified or not?
 Some African sisters are happily married to African American men.
 I think the same rules should apply for cross-cultural/mixed race relationships as for any other: does he/she love, respect, and value you and the relationship?
 Is he/she a morally upright and responsible person?
 But given the low degree of interaction between both communities, it’s little wonder few ever get past first base and these all important questions never even come up.”

-I would say, having lived in the united states for almost 10 years, I have had the opportunity to work with African Americans on a regular basis, and have gotten close to many who are now like family.
-Personally, I believe that there are huge walls of ignorant stereotypes between us when we first meet, but once these are broken down (which happens especially when both groups have no choice but to get along), we begin to find that we really have a lot more in common.
+I would say, having lived in the United States for almost 10 years, I have had the opportunity to work with African Americans on a regular basis, and have gotten close to many who are now like family.
+Personally, I believe that there are huge walls of ignorant stereotypes between us when we first meet, but once these begin to be broken down (which happens especially when both groups have no choice but to get along), we find that we really have a lot more in common.

 Looking forward to hearing from you, please leave an honest comment.